sseraj/exawind-benchmarks/amr-wind/actuator_line/NREL5MW_ALM_BD/setup/README.md

 ## Optional: using the jupyter notebook

 If you're interested in modifying the AMR-Wind input file, for instance, to change the refinement regions or sampling planes, you can use the Jupyter notebook [SetupALM_OFv402.ipynb](SetupALM_OFv402.ipynb).
-This will allow you to visualize the loccations of the refinements or planes, and will generate the AMR-Wind input file [NREL5MW_ALM_BD_OFv402.inp](../input_files/NREL5MW_ALM_BD_OFv402.inp) at the end of the process.
+This will allow you to visualize the locations of the refinements or planes, and will generate the AMR-Wind input file [NREL5MW_ALM_BD_OFv402.inp](../input_files/NREL5MW_ALM_BD_OFv402.inp) at the end of the process.

 There are a few modifications required to execute the notebook.
 First, the location of the AMR-Wind front end directory (and the utilities subdirectory) should be provided in the `amrwindfedirs` list here:
 ```python